 MCCASKILL APPLAUDS RURAL BROADBAND GRANTS FOR MISSOURI

-WASHINGTON, D.C. - Just a week after U.S. Senator Claire McCaskill held a forum in Troy, Missouri to discuss the need for expansion of broadband Internet in rural areas, today, she applauded new broadband funding coming to three Missouri communities.
-With these grant awards, Missouri will receive a total of $38.5 million in federal funding as part of the funds allocated for rural broadband development projects through the American Recovery and Reinvestment Act.
+WASHINGTON, D.C. - As rural communities work to create economic development and new jobs in a difficult economic climate, U.S. Senator Claire McCaskill today applauded the new broadband funding coming to rural Missouri communities.
+Through these competitive grant awards, Missouri telecommunications providers will receive a total of $81,631,921 in federal funding for rural broadband development projects as part of the American Recovery and Reinvestment Act.

 In a world where businesses are increasingly relying on the Internet to bring new levels of efficiency and creativity to their business models, some areas of the United States are falling behind due to unavailability of high-speed Internet.
 In 32 counties in Missouri, more than 50 percent of households do not have high-speed broadband (4 mbps broadband ability).
 For each percentage point increase in the availability of broadband Internet nationwide, the economy will see 300,000 new private sector jobs added.

-• Putnam County: Grand River Mutual Telephone Company will receive $20.3 million in federal grants and loans to provide broadband service to Powersville, Missouri, as well as Corydon, Millerton, Allerton and Lineville, Iowa.
-The increase in broadband access will benefit 339 businesses and 36 other community institutions, serving 5,200 people.
+• Grand River Mutual will receive over $21.3 million in federal grants to provide broadband service to the towns of Browning, Purdin, Linneus, Meadville, Denver, Gentry and New Hampton.
+The increase in broadband access will benefit 1100 businesses and 28 other community institutions, serving 4,300 people.